 - the licensing and regulation of charitable lottery schemes on reserves including Bingos, Breakopens, Raffles, Texas Hold'em Poker Tournaments, Monte Carlo Events and Table Games offered for play at Saskatchewan Indian Gaming Authority (SIGA) casinos. - the registration of on-reserve charitable gaming employees including SIGA Table Games Employees and key employees at IGR-licensed Class A Bingo Halls.

-Additional regulatory functions that IGR is expected to assume over the period of the next three fiscal years are the following:
+Additional regulatory functions that IGR is expected to assume over the next fiscal year is the registration of all SIGA employees.